DIG-Kaust/MLgeoscience/docs/lectures/02_prob.md

 $$

-**Variance (and Covariance)**: Given a function $f(x)$ where $x$ is a random variable with probability $P(x)$, it represents a masure of how much the values of the function vary from the mean:
+**Variance (and Covariance)**: Given a function $f(x)$ where $x$ is a random variable with probability $P(x)$, it represents a measure of how much the values of the function vary from the mean:

 $$
 \sigma^2 = E_{x \sim p} [(f(x)-\mu)^2]